hapijs/hapi/README.md

 ### Sponsorship

-The **hapi** core module development is supported by generous contributions from [individuals and corporations](https://github.com/hapijs/hapi/blob/master/SPONSORS.md).
+Development of the **hapi** core module generously supported by contributions from [individuals and corporations](https://github.com/hapijs/hapi/blob/master/SPONSORS.md).
 If you are benefiting from **hapi** and would like to help keep the project financially sustainable, please visit Eran Hammer's [Patreon page](https://www.patreon.com/eranhammer) or contact him (via email)[mailto:eran@hammer.io].